 The year was 1979, and my goal in founding the company was to help Christians plan and manage their finances so that they would have more money to give away.
-Thirty-seven years later Ronald Blue & Company manages over \$6.5 billion and serves over seven thousand clients.
+Thirty-seven years later, now Ronald Blue Trust, manages over \$6.5 billion and serves over seven thousand clients.